REDMAO4869/Brain-DiT/README.md

 # BrainDIT

 Brain-DiT is a universal multi-state foundation model pretrained on 349,898 fMRI sessions from 24 datasets, encompassing resting, task, naturalistic, disease, and sleep states.
-Unlike prior fMRI foundation models that focus on masked input reconstruction or latent space alignment, _Brain-DiT_ models the generative distribution of region-of-interest (ROI) time series using a metadata-conditioned Diffusion Transformer (DiT), enabling universal representations that transfer across states and populations.aaaaaaaaaaa
+Unlike prior fMRI foundation models that focus on masked input reconstruction or latent space alignment, _Brain-DiT_ models the generative distribution of region-of-interest (ROI) time series using a metadata-conditioned Diffusion Transformer (DiT), enabling universal representations that transfer across states and populations.

 ## Repository Structure